 The Utility shall design, procure, construct, install, and own the Distribution Upgrades described in Appendix 6 of this Agreement.
 If the Utility and the Interconnection Customer agree, the Interconnection Customer may construct Distribution Upgrades that are located on land owned by the Interconnection Customer.
-The actual cost of the Distribution Upgrades, including overheads, shall be directly assigned to the Interconnection Customer.
+The actual cost of the Distribution Upgrades, including overheads, ongoing operations, maintenance, repair, and replacement, shall be directly assigned to the Interconnection Customer.